← Back to Learning Center

 • Equipment: Compare the specific panel and inverter models quoted.
 All Tier 1 panels from reputable manufacturers perform within a few percentage points of each other.
 Paying 50% more for a panel that is 2% more efficient is poor value.

 • Warranty: Compare workmanship warranty length and terms.
-A company offering a 10 to 15 year workmanship warranty is standing behind their installation quality.
+A company offering a 5+ year workmanship warranty plus a production guarantee is standing behind their installation quality.

 • Track record: Review the installer's history, customer reviews, and portfolio.
 A company with years of installations and positive reviews at $2.50/watt is a better bet than a brand-new company at $2.00/watt or a national chain at $5.00/watt.